-And, on the contrary, what was the worst, or most difficult one?
+And, on the other hand, what was the worst, or most difficult one?

 Spinning out from the lead at the Izmir Rally.
 We lost 20 seconds and fell to second place.
-That was really the worst.
+That was absolutely the worst.

 What are you most looking forward to in 2019?

-I’m looking together to putting together a great team with good drivers and co-drivers, hopefully to become a Turkish Champion again and to get some experience in WRC.
+I’m looking forward to putting together a great team with good drivers and co-drivers, hopefully becoming Turkish Champion again and getting some experience in WRC.